 By Jose Torres – iOS Software Engineer at Santex

-The concept of XP comes from the 90s.
+The concept of XP first came about in the 1990s.
 It bears repeating though, because, unfortunately, many organizations have lost the point.
 Perhaps they apply technical principles and fail in their flaccid adaptation.
-Maybe they employ agile processes but little technical practices.
+Maybe they employ agile processes but little in the way of technical practices.
 Can these discrepancies be balanced?
 How can we fight back?

-XP principles also dictate a short release cycle for the product.
-To take this concept further, set up a specific time period during the day (i.e., every three hours) to continually release the product.
+XP Principles also dictate that there be a short release cycle for the product.
+To take this concept further, set up a specific time period during the day (i.e. every three hours) to continually release the product.
 You could also consider a full integration, if possible.
 This will help relieve the problems of production integration later, as integration is always happening.
 As David Farley states “reduce cycle time and the rest falls out.”

 Keep in mind that having an active local community can help you to go further.
-In London, for example, there are multiple extreme programming initiatives like XProlo, eXtreme Tuesday Club, XPDay dedicated to XP practices, where people can join and share knowledge.
+In London, for example, there are multiple extreme programming initiatives like XProlo, eXtreme Tuesday Club, and XPDay, all of which are dedicated to XP practices, where people can join and share knowledge.
 We should continue creating initiatives and networking to create communities and evolve together.

-There are many ways of actively moving forward on integrating extreme principles to software development.
-As main actors, we are responsible for tracking the efforts of our organizations as they assimilate real XP practices to the next level.
+There are many ways of actively moving forward when integrating extreme principles in software development.
+As main actors, we are responsible for tracking the efforts of our organizations as they assimilate and take real XP practices to the next level.